dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Farsighted Orb.md

 This inscrutable device can point the way towards the nearest downward mine staircase, even one that is concealed, for a short time.
 Consumed on use.

-Can be sold: True

-Is farsighted: True

-Sell Price: 6 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Rare

+Item uid: Farsighted Orb

 Sorting priority: 8052

-Item uid: Farsighted Orb
+## item effects

+Is farsighted: True

+## economics

+Sell value: 6 Mews, 0 Mole Cash

 # Gift guide